gvwilson/sdxpy/src/perf/index.md

 Notice that the dataframe created by `filter` re-uses the rows of the original dataframe ([%f perf-row-filter %]).
-This is safe and efficient so long as dataframes are [%g immutable "immutable" %], i.e., so long as their contents are never changed in place.
+This is safe and efficient as long as dataframes are [%g immutable "immutable" %], i.e., as long as their contents are never changed in place.
 Most dataframe libraries work this way: while recycling memory can save a little time, it usually also makes bugs much harder to track down.